 Key Verse related to Christian Afterlife

-Very truly I tell you, whoever hears my word and believes him who sent me has eternal life and will not be judged but has crossed over from death to life.
+I honestly tell you that whoever hears my word and believes him who sent me has eternal life and will not be judged but has crossed over from death to life.

 Is death the end?